Best CBD for MCAS based on Research

 More importantly, that research is not on MCAS!

-Just look at the reviews on our site at product pages.
+Just look at the reviews on our site on the product pages.
 People speak to the effects on histamine directly!

 CBD isolate is just CBD.
 We add it to MCT oil from organic coconut.
 Hemp oil can also trigger histamine response so MCT is the cleanest approach since it's an extract.

-We have a massive review on CBD versus full spectrum for histamine here with the supporting research.
+We have a massive review on CBD versus full spectrum for histamine here: CBD isolate versus full spectrum with the supporting research.

 As for the other cannabinoids, the profile is quite different than that of CBD.